mousepawmedia/devdocs/network/source/tools/docker.rst

 instructions for Windows, macOS, and the major Linux distributions can be found on the `Docker Engine overview | Docker Documentation <https://docs.docker.com/install/>`_

-..
-NOTE:: Linux users should be sure to follow the guides for
+..  note:: Linux users should be sure to follow the guides for
     ``Manage Docker as a non-root user`` and ``Configure Docker to start on boot`` outlined on the `Post-installation steps for Linux | Docker Documentation <https://docs.docker.com/install/linux/linux-postinstall/>`_.